Diet for Summer Season

 Barley Water: Have two glasses a day and in case you find it bland, add a drop of lemon or honey for taste.
 Since barley water is rich in fiber, it prevents constipation and also helps in controlling your appetite.

-Cucumber : Cucumber is probably the best vegetable to eat in summer.
-It works great for skin by helping in skin problems like dark circles, sunburns etc. It has silicon and sulfur that promotes hair growth, it also has a high water content that cleans bodies by removing toxins.
-Also, cucumbers are great for heart health due to its immune boosting and anti-inflammatory effects.
+Cucumber: Cucumber is probably the best vegetable to eat in summer.
+It works great for the skin by helping in skin problems like dark circles, sunburns, etc. It has silicon and sulfur that promotes hair growth, it also has a high water content that cleans bodies by removing toxins.
+Also, cucumbers are great for heart health due to its immune-boosting and anti-inflammatory effects.

 Click here for Tips for Summer Eating by Ayurveda

 The concept of Ayurveda focuses on the understanding that our food has a direct effect on our overall health.
-The seasons are characterised by vata dosha, pitta dosha and kapha dosha in the body.
+The seasons are characterized by Vata dosha, pitta dosha, and Kapha dosha in the body.
 Summer is hot, bright and sharp, and is known to be the season of pitta dosha.
 Therefore, Ayurveda suggests that everyone, especially individuals whose prakruti is primarily pitta dosha, is to keep cool and not allow it to be aggravated.
-The right foods eaten according to the season can help promote sattva (purity) detox and rejuvenate the body that further leads to an overall boost in the immunity, physical and mental strength and digestion.
+The right foods eaten according to the season can help promote sattva (purity) detox and rejuvenate the body that further leads to an overall boost in immunity, physical and mental strength, and digestion.

-Follow pitta pacifying diet.
-Good fruits for summer include apples, pears, melons, plums and prunes.
+Follow the pitta pacifying diet.
+Good fruits for summer include apples, pears, melons, plums, and prunes.
 Watermelon and lime juice are also good in summer.
-Try steamed asparagus, broccoli, brussels sprout and cucumber raita.
+Try steamed asparagus, broccoli, brussels sprout, and cucumber raita.
 Khichdi made of basmati rice and moong dal, with a little ghee and grated coconut makes a delicious light meal.
 You should avoid sour fruits, citrus fruits, sour cream, cheese, dark meats, et al that produce heat in the body.

-Summer has two parts – mild summer till mid-April and peak summer from mid-April till end of June.
-Dryness and heat increases in summer, hence making digestive system weak.
+Summer has two parts – mild summer till mid-April and peak summer from mid-April till the end of June.
+Dryness and heat increase in summer, hence making the digestive system weak.
 We should take food that can be digested easily.
-Foods that can reduce the heat in body are super foods in summers.
-Include sattu, roasted pulses, pomegranate, watermelon, fenugreek leaves, amla and buttermilk to ensure a healthy body.
+Foods that can reduce the heat in the body are superfoods in summers.
+Include sattu, roasted pulses, pomegranate, watermelon, fenugreek leaves, amla, and buttermilk to ensure a healthy body.

-one should consume water-rich fruits and foods for staying hydrated and energised during the summer.
-Include moong dal, chana, green leafy vegetables and coconut, which is a natural electrolyte, papaya and alkaline vegetables like radish, snake gourd, pumpkin and banana stem.
+one should consume water-rich fruits and foods for staying hydrated and energized during the summer.
+Include moong dal, chana, green leafy vegetables, and coconut, which is a natural electrolyte, papaya, and alkaline vegetables like radish, snake gourd, pumpkin, and banana stem.

 Eat at the right time – An important part of balancing Pitta and keeping coll is to eat your meal in the middle of the day when your digestive fire is strongest.
-Skipping meal is also a sure fire way to upset Pitta – notice how cranky you feel when you miss lunch.
+Skipping a meal is also a sure-fire way to upset Pitta – notice how cranky you feel when you miss lunch.

 Here are some of the summer foods that Ayurveda suggests to include in your daily diet:

 Sattu is typically made of Bengal gram and is said to have an instant cooling effect on the body.
-It is high in insoluble fibre that makes it good for your intestines, and is low on glycaemic index making it good for diabetics.
-A perfect cooling agent and a power-packed energiser, you must add sattu in your diet.
+It is high in insoluble fiber that makes it good for your intestines, and is low on glycaemic index making it good for diabetics.
+A perfect cooling agent and a power-packed energizer, you must add sattu in your diet.